sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 # 2200 - 1700 BC event

 This 500-year period is filled with extensive evidence from all domains, including history and physical markers.
-Along with accounts of mega-floods and the Sun changing trajectory (Gun-Yu, Ogyges), we can almost be certain there was an ECDO-like event during this period.
+Along with accounts of mega-floods (Gun-Yu, Ogyges), prolonged flooding (Gun-Yu), and the Sun changing trajectory (Gun-Yu, Joshua), we can almost be certain there was an ECDO-like event during this period.
+Still, I think there's a small possibility this may have been some kind of comet encounter.

 This period in particular is a bit of a mess.
 I want to organize everything into a single timeline and establish temporal dependencies.
 Everything should line up.